NewStrangeWorlds/BeAR/docs_src/sections/observations.rst

 It is important to note that each individual observational file should not contain gaps in wavelength space.
 For example, the two different parts of a JWST G395H spectrum should be placed in two separate files.

-BeAR also the option to optionally modifiy a specific observational data set.
+BeAR also the option to optionally modify a specific observational data set.
 This is sometimes necessary when multiple data sets from different telescopes are used.
 In such cases, due to the different data reductions or instrument systematics, some data sets might have offsets in comparison to other data sets used in the retrieval.
 For such a scenario, BeAR has the option to add an offset to computed spectra.
 This offset is added to the model spectrum before the comparison to the observational data.

 BeAR currently supports a constant shift as a modifier.
 To enable the offset, the keyword ``shift_const`` needs to be added to the
 ``observations.list`` file after the corresponding observation.
-An example is shown below, where the WFC3 data set will be shifted by an constant offset:
+An example is shown below, where the WFC3 data set will be shifted by a constant offset:

 .. include:: ../examples/observations_example_2.list
    :literal:

-The offset itself is a free paramter that needs to have a corresponding entry in the ``priors.config`` file.
+The offset itself is a free parameter that needs to have a corresponding entry in the ``priors.config`` file.
 The free parameter in the priors config file needs to have same units as the observational data.
 For example, for a transmission spectrum the offset has to be given in ppm, while for an emission spectrum it needs to be specified in :math:`\mathrm{W/m^2/\mu m}`.